 North Oakville Trails Plan

-As part of Vision 2057, the Town of Oakville is reviewing its North Oakville Trails Plan, a unique trail system designed specifically for the New Communities of Oakville, located north of Dundas Street (407 West, Sixteen Hollow, Glenorchy, and Joshua’s Meadows).
+As part of Vision 2057, the Town of Oakville reviewed its North Oakville Trails Plan, a unique trail system designed specifically for the New Communities of Oakville, located north of Dundas Street (407 West, Sixteen Hollow, Glenorchy, and Joshua’s Meadows).

-- off road (within boulevard), hard surfaced trails, typically three metres wide
+- off road (within boulevard or community parks), hard surfaced trails, typically 3.0 metres wide

 - intended for shared use by pedestrians, cyclists, in-line skaters, etc.

 - allows for year round maintenance

 - form part of the Active Transportation Master Plan